Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 12. Determine how formal your rehearsal dinner should be, and if you require a dress code, let your guests know in advance.

-13. Check with your wedding florist if they also could provide flowers for the rehearsal dinner (see if you can get a deal).
+13. Check with your wedding florist to see if they could also provide flowers for the rehearsal dinner (see if you can negotiate a better price).

 14. Confirm the RSVPs.